- 11.5 - Released in 2012

 How do you add a data file to a tablespace

-ALTER TABLESPACE ADD DATAFILE SIZE
+ALTER TABLESPACE ADD DATAFILE

 How do you resize a data file?